bravedave/stuff/README.md

 # stuff

-This is necessarily my own work
+This is NOT necessarily my own work

 1. Quotes.json - addapted from https://gist.github.com/signed0/
 ```javascript